tdwg/website/conferences/2024/oa-abstract-submission-guidelines/index.md

 ## Call for Abstracts

 We are pleased to welcome abstracts for the following presentation types: **Oral** Presentations and **Posters**.
-Oral presentations include 15-minute presentations in symposia and general sessions, 5-minute lightning talks, and invited keynotes. **Deadline 19 April 2024**
+Oral presentations include 15-minute presentations in symposia and general sessions, 5-minute lightning talks, demo, and invited keynotes. **Deadline 19 April 2024**

 ### Online Submission Portal